DmsPas/Multiway-p-spectral-clustering/README.md

 ### A Grassmannian optimization approach to p-spectral clustering

 We propose a new multiway p-spectral clustering method, and recast the problem of finding multiple eigenpairs of the graph p-Laplacian as a Riemannian optimization problem on a Grassmann manifold.
-Our code builds on top of the recursive p-spectral bipartitioning code by [Bühler and Hein](https://www.ml.uni-saarland.de/code/pSpectralClustering/pSpectralClustering.htm), and utilizes the [ROPTLIB](https://www.math.fsu.edu/~whuang2/Indices/index_ROPTLIB.html) Riemannian manifold optimization library (See acknoledgements for citaions.)
+Our code builds on top of the recursive p-spectral bipartitioning code by [Bühler and Hein](https://www.ml.uni-saarland.de/code/pSpectralClustering/pSpectralClustering.htm), and utilizes the [ROPTLIB](https://www.math.fsu.edu/~whuang2/Indices/index_ROPTLIB.html) Riemannian manifold optimization library (See acknoledgements for citations.)

 ### Requirements
 All the algorithms are implemented in MATLAB R2021b.
 The necessary paths are included in the script [addpaths_pGrass.m](src/addpath_pGrass.m).
 The code has been tested in Mac and Ubuntu distributions.